Welcome to the Paterson Redevelopment Project website.

 There is a long history of research and new discoveries on The Christie site in Withington.

-Over fifty years, the Paterson building became home to top-class research into lung cancer, melanoma, drug discovery and leukaemia.
+Over fifty years, the Paterson Building became home to top-class research into areas such as lung cancer, melanoma and leukaemia.

 In 2017, a devastating fire forced the evacuation of the Paterson building and the relocation of scientists and equipment.

 In 2018, The Christie, The University of Manchester and Cancer Research UK, announced plans for the future of the Paterson building site.
 The multi-million pound development will be led by The Christie on behalf of the Manchester Cancer Research Centre (MCRC), an internationally renowned and hugely successful decade-long partnership between The Christie, The University of Manchester and Cancer Research UK.

 We need capacity to enable us to re-unite our researchers who have been displaced, and build expert teams of scientists, doctors and other healthcare workers.